[node:title] | [site:name]Solution to South Africa’s energy crisis 'within our grasp', former Eskom CEO André de Ruyter says

 “This will make our exports increasingly uncompetitive in a world where decarbonisation is already one of the major themes that occupy the minds of policymakers everywhere.”

-“South Africa is the 12th largest carbon emitter in the world, having an economy that is one and a half times more carbon-intensive than China, twice as carbon-intensive as the global average.
-We are at a unique disadvantage when it comes to the carbon intensity of the goods that we export,” he noted.
+“South Africa is the 12th largest carbon emitter in the world.
+Having an economy that is one and a half times more carbon-intensive than China, twice as carbon-intensive as the global average, we are at a unique disadvantage when it comes to the carbon intensity of the goods that we export,” he noted.

 “If we want to maintain our export markets, then we better pay attention to how we can quickly and effectively decarbonise our electricity supply,” De Ruyter suggested.